Essential Google Analytics Website Metrics To Track

 Definition

-The conversion rate is calculated by dividing the number of visitors by the percentage of visitors who accomplish an objective, such as completing a form or making a transaction.
+The conversion rate is calculated by dividing the number of visitors by the percentage who complete an objective, such as completing a form or making a transaction.
 A high conversion rate indicates effective user engagement, while a low rate signals potential friction.

 Why It’s Important